KrisZhongLunLi/CHGNet-based-MC-sampling-toolkit/README.md

 ## Executable file: cnsub_train.py
 ### Input files (from cnsub_grep.py)
-**Input_CHGNet_Training** : Training process settings.
-Required.
+**Input_CHGNet_Training** : Required.
+Training process settings.
 If this file is not present, the program will generate a template and then terminate execution.

-**dataset_*.json** : Training data set captured by cnsub_grep.py.
+**dataset_*.json** : Required.
+Training data set captured by cnsub_grep.py.

 **Fine_Tune_Model.tar** : Optional.
 Provides parameter configurations during execution.
 If absent, the program defaults to the parameters of CHGNet v0.3.0.